cywarriors/verifAI/docs/migration_guide.md

 ## Overview

-SecureAI uses Alembic for database migrations.
+verifAI uses Alembic for database migrations.
 This guide explains how to create, test, and apply migrations.

 ## Migration Status